 File this one under “what is at stake” when we talk about the digital dualist critique.
 Bitcoin, the Internet’s favorite way to buy pot and donate to Ron Paul, hit an all-time high this week of around $900 to one Bitcoin (BTC).
 The news coverage of Bitcoin and the burgeoning array of crypto-currencies (according to the Wall Street Journal there’s also litecoin, bbqcoin, peercoin, namecoin, and feathercoin) has largely focused on the unstable valuation of the currencies and all of the terrible things people could do with their untraceable Internet money.
 What hasn’t been investigated however, is the idea that crypto-currencies are somehow inherently more “virtual” and thereby less susceptible to centralized control the way US dollars, Euros, or Dave & Buster’s Powercards are.
 Both assumptions are wrong and are undergirded by the digital dualist fallacy.

 First, a few prerequisites and disclaimers.
 I am not a financial advisor, nor do I consider myself an economist.
 Therefore I’m mostly sticking to what i know about the creation of value and the organization of work.
 I’m not an avid or practiced user of Bitcoins, but I think that outsider perspective is more useful than detrimental.
-The above video from the Best Bitcoin Broker blog is a good introduction to how Bitcoin works, and I don’t want to spend too much time going over the mechanics of mining and exchanges, so for the rest of this essay I’m going to assume the reader knows how Bitcoins are “mined” and how they are exchanged for state-backed currencies.
+I don’t want to spend too much time going over the mechanics of mining and exchanges, so for the rest of this essay I’m going to assume the reader knows how Bitcoins are “mined” and how they are exchanged for state-backed currencies.
 I should also disclose that I have made a non-insignificant amount of money by totally forgetting that I bought $10-worth of bitcoins at Mt.Gox in February of 2012.
 I cashed all but 0.05BTC earlier this week, but don’t plan on reinvesting.
 I also feel like an asshole for making money doing absolutely nothing.